Rob-Gorman/message_consumer/README.md

 }
 ```

-`app.New()` instantiates a specific queue implementation according to a config variable (hardcoded here for convenience)
+`app.New(queue, logger)` instantiates a specific queue implementation according to a config variable (hardcoded here for convenience)

 `app.Run()` reads from the queue and concurrently processes multiple requests.

-Because HTTP requests are expensive latency-wise, fanning out the processes to multiple workers makes sense. `WorkerCount` is how we bound how many concurrent goroutines we're spinning up.
-The variable is currently hardcoded to `runtime.NumCPU()` as a starting point, but is probably a good place to begin tweaking performance.
-I'd guess more would be better since the process is mostly waiting.
+Because HTTP requests are mostly just waiting, fanning out the processes to multiple workers makes sense. `WorkerCount` is how we bound how many concurrent goroutines we're spinning up.
+The variable is currently hardcoded to `2 * runtime.NumCPU()` as a starting point, but is probably a good place to begin tweaking performance.
+I'd guess more would be better since the process is mostly idling.

 ```go
 sem := make(chan struct{}, a.WorkerCount) // buffered to limit goroutines